drwin22/2023_syllabus1/index.md

 # College Policy

-The College’s academic honesty policies can be found in the catalog.
+The Collegeâs academic honesty policies can be found in the catalog.
 Please be assured that there will be absolutely no tolerance for cheating in any way.
 All your quizzes and exams must be done independently with no help from anyone.
-Make sure you copy the code of honor statement below and send me an email with your name and date of the time to confirm you adhere to this course policy: “I will register for only one account on Mymathlab.com.
+Make sure you copy the code of honor statement below and send me an email with your name and date of the time to confirm you adhere to this course policy: âI will register for only one account on Mymathlab.com.
 My answers to homework, quizzes and exams will be my own work (except for assignments that explicitly permit collaboration).